spatialos/gdk-for-unity/docs/reference/workflows/ecs/worker-entity.md

 ## How to run logic when the worker has just disconnected

-When the worker has just disconnected, a temporary `OnDisconnected` component is added to the worker entity containt.
-The `ReasonForDisconnect` field on the component stores the reason why the worker disconnected.
+The GDK adds the `OnDisconnected` component to your worker entity when it has just disconnected.

 **Example usage**